Materials appropriate for Supplements to The Journal of Nutrition (JN) include:

-Manuscript review: After submission to the editorial office, the Journal Editor will appoint a Supplement Editor, and all supplement manuscripts will undergo peer review.
+After submission to the editorial office, the Journal Editor will appoint a Supplement Editor, and all supplement manuscripts will undergo peer review.
 The JN Editor retains the right to return manuscripts to authors for revision and may refuse to accept any manuscript not considered suitable for publication in JN.
 In addition to this review process, the organizing group may elect to conduct a review of manuscripts before they are submitted to the JN editorial office.
 This is not required and will not replace the review by the JN editorial office, but in some instances, it could help to expedite the overall review and publication process.

-Financial agreement: in addition to obtaining editorial approval for the supplement topic, organizers must agree to pay supplement page charges to help offset the costs of publication.
+Financial agreement: In addition to obtaining editorial approval for the supplement topic, organizers must agree to pay supplement page charges to help offset the costs of publication.
 Information on the page charge assessment and a financial agreement form can be obtained from Oxford University Press (Gina Farago, email: Gina.Farago@oup.com).
-These arrangements can be made before or after a supplement proposal is submitted tp ASN, but arrangements must be completed before manuscripts are submitted to ASN.
+These arrangements can be made before or after a supplement proposal is submitted to ASN, but arrangements must be completed before manuscripts are submitted to ASN.

 Responsibilities of supplement publication coordinator:

 1. Provide manuscript preparation and submission information to authors, including the supplement identifier.

 2. Ensure that authors submit to the editorial office (email@example.com) the Assignment of Copyright form and copies of permissions received to reproduce tables or figures from original sources.